 - Stephen Spielberg calling the shots

 Roger Rabbit is criminally underrated, it helped create the Disney Empire, and all of those same ingredients have been assembled in this project.
-To expect anything other than game changing would be a huge injustice.
-Ready Player One could do for gaming what Roger Rabbit did for animation.
-It could bring about a golden age of gaming where mainstream society adopts the passions of a once small community, its pretty easy to argue that it has already started happening.
+To expect anything other than game changing would be disregarding history.
+Ready Player One could theoretically do for gaming what Roger Rabbit did for animation.
+It could bring about a golden age of gaming where mainstream society adopts the passions of a once small community, but its pretty easy to argue that it has already started happening.
 So, to the pessimists giving up on the movie before it comes out, I say this:

 Ready Player One is scheduled to be released by Warner Bros. in the United States on March 29, 2018.